-Applications may be mailed, submitted in person or submitted online.
+Applications may be mailed, or submitted in person.

 Members selected to participate in the market will be notified of acceptance by email or phone.